cos301-2019-se/A-Recognition/README.md

 - Software development centered degree with experience in multiple languages and frameworks
 - AI Student
 - Game development experience
+- If it hasn't been done, then thats a great reason to try

 ---